 Entrepreneur Resorts is a public listed company on the Main Board of the Merj Seychelles Stock Exchange (ticker: ERL) that we believe is the world's leading group of resorts, retreats and co-working cafes for entrepreneurs and prior to acquisition operated as a sister company to Genius Group Ltd and Entrepreneurs Institute.
 The company owns entrepreneur resorts in Bali and South Africa which run entrepreneur retreats and workshops.
-It also owns Genius Café, an entrepreneur beach club in Bali, and Genius Central, an entrepreneur co-working hub in Singapore.
+It also owns Genius Café, an entrepreneur beach club in Bali, and Genius

+Central, an entrepreneur co-working hub in Singapore.
 It plans to expand with a license model to other locations around the world.
-We are in process to spin-off Entrepreneur resorts and focus on our core business, education.
+We finalized the spin-off Entrepreneur resorts on October 2, 2023 and will now focus on our core business, education.

-Each Entrepreneur Resorts venue operates as a local campus for events and courses that take place on GeniusU.
-When GeniusU hosts global summits, accelerator programs and microschools live, they are also attended by groups at our Entrepreneur Resorts venues, who then spend extra on food and beverage, accommodation and additional courses.
+Each Entrepreneur Resorts venue operates as a local campus for events and courses that take place on Genius U. When Genius U hosts global summits, accelerator programs and microschools live, they are also attended by groups at our Entrepreneur Resorts venues, who then spend extra on food and beverage, accommodation and additional courses.
 In 2020, despite COVID-19 restrictions in our countries of operation, the demand for connecting and learning in our community still resulted in \$2 million in campus revenue, which was generated from food & beverage revenue and accommodation revenue.
 This was a drop from the \$4.4 million in 2019.
 In the fiscal year ended December 31, 2021, revenues were \$3.1 million.
 This accounted for 37% of the revenue for the Group.
-In the fiscal year ended December 31, 2022, the revenue were \$4.7 million.
+In the fiscal year ended December 31, 2022, the revenue was \$4.7 million.
+In the first half of 2023, the revenue was \$2.8 million.

 Genius Group Ltd entered into a further five acquisition agreements with five education companies that we plan to integrate with GeniusU and our Genius Curriculum.
-These form the Acquisitions detailed below:
+This forms the Acquisitions detailed below:

 Education Angels is a New Zealand-based home childcare and education company.
 Genius Group Ltd entered into an agreement to purchase Education Angels in November 2020 and completed the acquisition in April, 2022 for a purchase price of \$1.9 million.
 The company has a model to train childcare professionals as educators for children from 0-5 years old, developing 21st century play and discovery skills as the first step in the Genius School curriculum.
-We completed the acquisition of Education Angels on April 30, 2022 and are expanding this model globally via our Edtech platform, with home educators certified on GeniusU.
+We completed the acquisition of Education Angels on April 30, 2022 and are expanding this model globally via our Edtech platform, with home educators certified on Genius U.